rackerlabs/technical-blog/_posts/2015-10-01-keystone_horizon_nginx.md

     rm /etc/init/horizon.conf
     rm /etc/init/keystone.conf

-We are not running a simple web server so disable the default site that comes with the nginx install:
+We are not running a simple web server, so disable the default site that comes with the nginx install:

     rm /etc/nginx/sites-enabled/default

-Make a log directory for keystone under nginx and set the proper permissions:
+Make a log directory for keystone under nginx, and set the proper permissions:

     mkdir /var/log/nginx/keystone
     chown www-data:www-data /var/log/nginx/keystone/